-This article also covers its latest earnings forecast, updates on its environmental technology efforts, and production expansion through its Thai subsidiary.
+This article also covers its investments, latest earnings forecast, updates on its environmental technology efforts, and production expansion through its Thai subsidiary.

-Nippon Steel plans to invest $14 billion into U.S. Steel’s operations if it secures approval for its acquisition.
+In other Nippon Steel news, Nippon Steel plans to invest $14 billion into U.S. Steel’s operations if it secures approval for its acquisition.
 The proposal includes $4 billion for a new steel mill and $11 billion to upgrade infrastructure by 2028.
 As part of that, the company committed $1 billion to a new greenfield site, which could expand to $4 billion.

 NIPPON STEEL PITCHES $14B U.S. INVESTMENT TO SAVE U.S. STEEL $X DEAL